sepiks-ai/github.io/README.md

+I am
-I am creating a standardised CV creation tool so tha we need only maintain once gold standard source I want to create  standard "CV" format so that all apps can read in something like XML
+creating a standardised CV creation tool so that we need only maintain once gold standard source I also wand CVs to be more rounded and human
+And I want to create  standard "CV" format so that all apps can read in something like XML